dnsimple/dnsimple-support/content/articles/dnsimple-services.md

 categories:
 - DNSimple
 ---
 # DNSimple Services

-DNSimple provides essential services for every Internet-connected system: domain registration, hosted DNS, a powerful automation API, One-Click DNS services, and SSL certificates.
+DNSimple provides essential services for every Internet-connected system:

+- Domain registration, transfer, and renewal
+- Hosted DNS
+- A powerful automation API
+- One-Click DNS services
+- SSL certificates

+If you manage domains across different services, our [Domain Control Plane](https://dnsimple.com/products/domain-control-plane) lets you connect your domains and DNS from various [DNS](/articles/integrated-dns-providers/) and [domain](/articles/integrated-domain-providers/) providers to manage all your domains through a single unified API and user interface.

 ## DNS hosting

 Each DNS zone is billed separately from any base subscription fee.
-Pricing is available on our [pricing page](https://dnsimple.com/pricing).
+Pricing is available on our pricing page.

+You can use DNSimple for Primary, [Secondary](/articles/secondary-dns/), and [Reverse](/articles/reverse-dns/) DNS.

+### What is a DNS zone?

+DNS zones can contain several [record types](/articles/common-dns-records/) for mapping domain names to IP addresses or other information.
+They distribute the workload associated with a domain to prevent overloading specific servers or administrators, give organizations better control over managing DNS records and traffic distribution, and accelerate data retrieval and routing.

-## Domain registration
+## Domain registration, transfer, and renewal

 We bill domain registrations and transfers on a yearly basis.
-Pricing varies depending on the domain name.
-For more information, view the [domain pricing list](https://dnsimple.com/tlds).
+Pricing varies depending on the TLD (Top-Level Domain).
+For more information, view our [TLD price list](https://dnsimple.com/tlds).

+We also support [domain transfers](/articles/domain-transfer/) to and from DNSimple and offer domain [auto-renewal](/articles/domain-auto-renewal/).

 Want to use our DNS hosting, but not registration?
-You're welcome to use another registrar and change your name servers to our name servers.
+You have the option to use another registrar and [change your name servers to our name servers](/articles/delegating-dnsimple-hosted/).
 DNSimple customers aren't required to use our domain registration services to take advantage of our hosted DNS.

 ## Powerful automation API

-With the DNSimple REST API, you can register domain names and administrate them directly from your own scripts.
-We have a [repository filled with API examples](https://github.com/dnsimple/dnsimple-api-examples), so you can get up and running.
+With DNSimple's REST API, you can register domain names and administrate them directly from your own scripts.
+We have a repository [filled with API examples](https://github.com/dnsimple/dnsimple-api-examples), so you can get up and running.

 Some things you can do with our API include:

 - Check domain availability.
 - Register and renew domains.